Ethics Review Board – Faculties of Science and Geosciences

 The hospital where the study is to be performed must be informed about the planned study in advance and asked for its consent.
 Subjects/patients must be informed about the study in advance and give informed consent.
 If this is not possible, someone else (the legal representative, partner, family, mentor, curator, etc.) must give informed consent for this.

-The research plan for research subject to the WMO must be assessed and approved by an MERB.
+The research plan for research which is subject to the Medical Research Involving Human Subjects Act (WMO) must be assessed and approved by an MERB.
 In case of doubt about WMO liability, the MERB can be asked to issue a statement in this regard.
 If the MERB has declared that a study is not subject to WMO requirements, the ERB can review and approve the study.

 6. I am planning to do an online questionnaire.
 How do I ask informed consent from the participants?